Multi-Agent Route Planning as a QUBO Problem: Simulation Setup and Metrics

 This metric provides a concise measure of redundancy in the selected routes.
 Values close to one indicate minimal overlap, whereas larger values reflect increasing concentration of traffic on shared network nodes.

 \paragraph{Top 10\% overlap share.} Nodes are ranked in descending order according to their overlap values.
-Let $K = \lceil 0.1\,|\mathcal{N}| \rceil$.
+Let $K = \lceil 0.1\,|N| \rceil$, and let $N_K \subseteq N$ denote the set of the top 10\% of nodes (i.e., the $K$ nodes) with the highest values of $u_v$.
 The top 10\% overlap share is defined as

-and measures the fraction of total route overlap contributed by the most frequently traversed nodes.
+This measures the fraction of total route overlap contributed by the most frequently traversed nodes.
 Lower values indicate a more evenly distributed overlap across the network.

 \paragraph{Overlap graph density and average degree.} An overlap graph is constructed in which vertices correspond to selected vehicle routes and edges indicate shared nodes.
-If the graph contains $n$ vertices and $m$ edges, its density and average degree are
+If the graph, modeled as an undirected simple graph, contains $n_s$ selected-route vertices and $m_s$ edges, its density and average degree are

 \paragraph{Normalized Shannon entropy~\cite{Shannon1948}.} A probability distribution over network nodes is obtained by normalizing the node overlap counts,

 The normalized Shannon entropy is defined as